 There are various definitions and categorizations of sustainability.
 Let us begin with the weak and strong sustainability proposals [3].
 The former is located within the mechanistic and reductionist paradigm, typical of the current economy, and proposes a subordination of the conservation of nature to economic growth [4], without incompatibilities between economic growth and conservation of natural capital, since it proposes that resources that are depleted can be replaced unlimitedly as long as technology evolves [5].
 However, the principle of substitutability only sometimes works [6] because many natural ecological processes cannot be substituted.
 On the other hand, strong sustainability is defined as the viability of the relationship between a socioeconomic system and an ecosystem, being fundamental to the interaction between the two dynamic systems [7].
-Finally, the view of Sustainable Development given by the United Nations generates a concept of integral sustainability, where ecological, social, and economic sustainability is articulated and interrelated; some authors [8] consider that these types of sustainability should be constituted in three irreducible dimensions of a single concept.
+Finally, the view of Sustainability, where ecological, social, and economic sustainability is articulated and interrelated; some authors [8] consider that these types of sustainability should be constituted in three irreducible dimensions of a single concept.